 The cocoa tree is native to the Americas.
 It originally comes from Central America as well as some parts of Mexico.
-Today, nearly 70 percent of the world cacao is grown in Africa.
-In 2016/2018, the production of cocoa beans in Africa amounted to some 3.5 million metric tons, more than half of which, two million tons, was produced on the Ivory Coast.
+Today, over 70 percent of the world cacao is grown in Africa.
+In 2021/2022, the production of cocoa beans in Africa was estimated to be approximately 3.6 million metric tons, more than half of which, around 2.1 million tons, was produced on the Ivory Coast.

 The Netherlands and Côte d'Ivoire are the two biggest processors of cocoa beans worldwide.
 In the fiscal year of 2021/22, Côte d'Ivoire processed approximately 710,000 tons of cocoa beans.
 The global cocoa processing market was valued at about 12.4 billion U.S. dollars in 2020 and is forecasted to reach 14.6 billion dollars by 2027.
 Alone in Europe almost 1.5 million tons of cocoa beans were processed in 2022.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.